Parent Involvement and Participation

 - Weed the garden on weekends or in the evening

-Magical Moments: Each quarter we strive to provide children with extra experiences that we may be unable to provide on a daily basis at the Center.
+Magical Moments: Each semester, we strive to provide children with extra experiences that we may be unable to provide on a daily basis at the Center.
 Some of these experiences might be related to music, art, dance, etc. If a parent has a special talent or knows someone that does, we would encourage them to share the talent with children of the Center as part of the Magical Moment series.
-Please contact your Master Teachers the Director or Assistant Director if you are interested.
+Please contact your Master Teachers, the Director or Assistant Director, if you are interested.

 For more information please contact: